flowdock/api-docs/docs/Message-Types.md

 ### Data

 The attributes specific to this message type are explained below.
-For full reference on general message attributes, see [Message type](message-types#/message).
+For full reference on general message attributes, see the [message event](message-types#/message).

 | Name          | Description  |
 | ------------- | ------------ |